Cursed Knowledge

 When multiples versions of a dependency appear in the dependency tree, Maven chooses the version closest to the project root; not the highest version.

-This behavior caused a bug in the OpenAI Java SDK.
+This behavior even caused a bug in the OpenAI Java SDK!

 JavaScript Date